anilmainali/word-processing/README.md

 A few seconds has saved me hours of rework and frustration.

+## Configure
+Autocorrect automatically capitalizes the beginning of program commands, which is not helpful.

+So I turn them off in
+menu Word | Preferences | AutoCorrect.

 ## Review
 As soon as I open a file, I click the Review tab.
 The default display is to show markup.